kestra-io/docs/content/blogs/2023-11-20-advanced-python-scripts.md

 [Kestra](https://github.com/kestra-io/kestra) is, by design, language-agnostic, offering the flexibility to write scripts in your preferred language.
 We recognize that Python is among the most widely used languages.

-However, Kestra employs a declarative language for creating flows, and embedding large Python scripts directly into YAML files may not always be ideal.
-This approach works well for simpler scripts, but for more complex Python scripts, a cleaner solution is needed.
+Kestra employs a declarative language for creating flows, and it allows you to write your script directly in your workflow.
+This approach works well for simple scripts, but for more complex Python scripts, you can leverage two Kestra features:

-One way around is to **store your scripts on GitHub**.
+- You can **store your scripts on GitHub**.
 Kestra can then download and run these scripts, allowing you to modify them on the fly without needing to adjust the actual flow.

-Alternatively, **Kestra's new code editor** enables you to write and execute Python scripts directly from the Kestra UI.
+- You can use **Kestra's new code editor** that enables you to write and execute Python scripts directly from the Kestra UI.

 Today, we'll explore both methods in detail.
 But first, let's develop a complex Python script to demonstrate its functionality.